Hi, I'm Chris Spurling

 Chris is passionate about running.
-He has transformed himself from a National League triple jumper who hated training distances over 100 metres to a sub 3 hour marathoner.
+He has transformed himself from a National League triple jumper who hated training distances over 100 metres to an ultra runner and sub 3 hour marathoner.
 In 2012 Chris completed 7 marathons in 7 days for the charity EACH.
-He has also completed several ultramarathons, including the Stour Valley 100km, the Thames Path 100 miler and the Kennet and Avon Canal Race, 145 miles from Bristol to London.
+He has also completed several ultramarathons, including the Ultra Trail Southwest 100 miler, the Thames Path 100 miler and the Kennet and Avon Canal Race, 145 miles from Bristol to London.
 Chris has competed in several Backyard Ultras (4.167 miles, on the hour, every hour, until you drop!) and in 2022 he competed for the UK Backyard Ultra team as part of the World Team Championships.

 Chris is a member of several professional bodies, including the CSP (Chartered Society of Physiotherapists) and the AACP (Acupuncture Association of Chartered Physiotherapists).

 Overcoming those injuries can be a complex job, especially when you have been suffering for months or years.
-They are usually a combination of weakness, stiffness, tightness, poor movement patterns and postures, sub-optimal training practices, and sometimes some misunderstandings about your body or the nature of your injury.
+They are usually a combination of weakness, stiffness, tightness, poor movement patterns and postures and sub-optimal training practices.

 The first stage is to identify and treat the sensitive tissues, to get you out of pain and able to function again.
 I think of this as treating the ‘urgent’.